 We carry a higher exposure to loss in our pooled trust preferred securities, which are collateralized debt obligations, due to illiquidity in that market and the performance of the underlying collateral.
-At December 31, 2014, we had pooled trust preferred securities with a fair value of approximately \$6.6 million, or 0.2% of the available-for-sale securities portfolio.
-These securities remained classified as available-for-sale and at December 31, 2014, the unrealized loss on our pooled trust preferred securities was approximately \$11.4 million.
-There was no other-than-temporary-impairment recorded in 2014 or 2013 on these securities.
+At December 31, 2015, we had pooled trust preferred securities with a fair value of \$7.9 million, or less than 1% of the available-for-sale securities portfolio.
+These securities remained classified as available-for-sale and at December 31, 2015, the unrealized loss on our pooled trust preferred securities was approximately \$9.4 million.
+There was no other-than-temporary impairment recorded in 2015 or 2014 on these securities.

 All of our mortgage-backed securities are backed by U.S. government-sponsored or federal agencies.
-Municipal bonds, corporate bonds and other debt securities are evaluated by reviewing the credit-worthiness of the issuer and general market conditions.
+Municipal bonds, corporate bonds, and other debt securities are evaluated by reviewing the credit-worthiness of the issuer and general market conditions.
 See Note 4 to the consolidated financial statements for additional details about our investment security portfolio.